lucianmiller/blogging-site/README.md

 # Blogging Site

-#### Divs and Spans Practice for Epicodus, 2/1/2021
+#### Divs.
+Spans and Box Model Practice for Epicodus, 2/3/2021

 #### By Lucian Miller

 ## Description

 A practice blog to learn how to use Divs and spans, instead of tagging every aspect with a certain class.
+Later, to practise using box model elements.

 ## Setup/Installation Requirements